enthought/enable/docs/source/kiva_tutorial/tutorial.rst

 If you run just this code, you will notice that things don't look quite right, as the original lines for the wires still show underneath our resistors.
 We can get rid of these by drawing white lines over the relevant portions of the wire before we call the above code.
+Note that this is not the most performant approach we could take especially in the context of an interactive application.
+In general we want to strive to touch each pixel as few times as necessary.
-Explicitly, we can run
+However, in this case to keep the tutorial simple, we can run

 .. literalinclude:: tutorial.py
     :lines: 54-68